 The 18ct yellow gold watch case feels very heavy and robust.
-It is a two-piece design with a screw-back, meaning this was specified as a waterproof design.
-It measures a large 35mm in diameter, excluding the correct Longines signed crown.
+It is a three piece design with a screw-back, meaning this was specified as a waterproof design.
+It measures a large 35mm in diameter, excluding the crown.
 The case has been cleaned, carefully inspected, and lightly hand-polished to bring it to the immaculate condition you see here.

 Inside the case-back is correctly signed: Longines, Swiss Made, with the Longines winged hourglass brand.
 The case also carries Swiss Geneva hallmarks and the Longines model number 9001.